Affordable divorce in Chicago, Illinois. Is it possible? What does a divorce cost in Chicago, Illinois?

 Whether you’re making the same amount as your ex-spouse, being supported by your ex-spouse or supporting your ex-spouse, you should be able to approximate what your income will be in the future: about half of what it is today.

-If your income is reduced by half, then your expenses, logically, must be reduced by half, as well.
+If your income is reduced by half, then your expenses, logically, must also be reduced by half.

 This almost always comes down to housing expenses.
 You will have to move into a smaller house.
 One party can move anywhere they want with total disregard to the school district so long as the other party is listed as the residential parent for the purposes of school residency.